SnakeWayne/PHBS_MLF_2019/README.md

 Considering that people's decision rely on the prediction result.
 People will buy if predict 1, people will not act if predict 0.
 If prediction is 1 but it's 0 in reality, people will suffer financial loss.
 Consequently, we want TP high and FP low.
 We need to measure the result based on Precision (PRE=TP/(TP+FP)).
 The higher PRE rate, the more profit people gain.

 From the result of PRE, we find that combining other features and sentiment feature using SVC method can get the best result.
 The best kernel is 'rbf', so it may not perform well in linear classification.

+There are two other things we find surprising.
+One is that solely using the sentiment feature sometimes performs worse than our randomly picked feature.This may suggest that using multiple weak feature somtimes perform better than a few well designed feature.
+The other is that solely using seniment data will classify most of the result to drop.
+This kind of passive thinking suggest that even when a good news happend we can't have the confidence to bet that the stock price will raise, but we can pretty sure it will drop if bad news cames out.